OrderN/CONQUEST-release/docs/theory-md.rst

 :cite:`t-Berendsen1984` involves coupling the ionic degrees of freedom to an external temperature and/or pressure bath via "the principle of least local perturbation consistent with the required global coupling."
-Thermostatting is achieved via a Langevin-type equation of motion, in which the system is globally coupled to a heat bath and subjected to random noise:
+Thermostatting is achieved through deterministic global feedback from the instantaneous temperature; unlike Langevin dynamics, no random force is applied:

 .. math::
     m_i\ddot{\mathbf{r}}_i = \mathbf{F}_i + m_i \gamma\left(\frac{T_0}{T}-1\right)\dot{\mathbf{r}}_i,